 They kinda have a point.
 It's dated, sexist, the characters are rather cartoonish — and although it works well as a fast-paced adventure story and brilliantly as a thought-provoking social satire, it's useless as a guide for real life, what with its complete reliance on magic psychic superpowers learned from Martians.
 Life is too easy when you can make air cars full of raiding policemen vanish into the fourth dimension with a flick of the mind.

 Stranger was a surprise break from Heinlein's first 22 years of science fiction.
 Up to then he had written with a very commercial eye for the pulp and juvenile markets and showed practically no trace of what we would call the counterculture.
 [But see biographer William H. Patterson's remarks about how Heinlein tried to sneak liberal ideas about sex into his early stories, in the comments below.]
-Heinlein cultivated his persona as a crusty, gallant military man — he was an Annapolis graduate (1929) who was dumped from the Navy for tuberculosis in 1934 and, it's pretty clear, never got over the loss.
+Heinlein cultivated his persona as a crusty, gallant military man — he was an Annapolis graduate (1929) who got dumped from the Navy for tuberculosis in 1934 and, it's pretty clear, never got over the loss.
 By the Fifties, under the influence of his third wife Virginia — who was poles apart politically from his second3 — he had become an outspoken cold warrior, championing military values with a contempt for non-militarists that, to many, amounted to fascism.
 At a time when the FBI was digging into the lives of almost all science fiction writers for evidence of subversion (FBI director J. Edgar Hoover is reported to have called science fiction the most dangerous literature in America), Heinlein apparently got a free pass from the federal snoops.

 And yet, Heinlein was always reticent about how he came by Stranger's extremely liberal ideas.
 He refused to expound on the book, other than to say that he wrote it to earn a living and to entertain the paying customers.
 He certainly didn't "believe in it" the way many of its followers did.
 In one of his few public remarks about Stranger, he famously wrote to a fan: "I was not giving answers.
 I was trying to shake the reader loose from some preconceptions and induce him to think for himself, along new and fresh lines.
 In consequence, each reader gets something different out of that book because he himself supplies the answers....
 It is an invitation to think — not to believe."